Click below to reveal information

 As the official publication of the Society, Psychosomatic Medicine: Journal of Biobehavioral Medicine, publishes experimental and clinical studies dealing with various aspects of the relationships among social, psychological, and behavioral factors and bodily processes in humans and animals.
 It is an international, interdisciplinary journal devoted to experimental and clinical investigation in behavioral biology, psychiatry, psychology, physiology, anthropology, and clinical medicine.
 The print journal is published nine times a year; most articles are published online ahead of print.
 Today, Psychosomatic Medicine is published nine times a year.
 Former editors of include Drs.
-Carl Binger, Morton F. Reiser, Herbert Weiner, Donald Oken and Joel Dimsdale and the current editor is David S. Sheps.
+Carl Binger, Morton F. Reiser, Herbert Weiner, Donald Oken, Joel Dimsdale and David S. Sheps and the current editor is Willem Kop.

 Society Founders: Gathered at the organizing December 1942 meeting were representatives of the several centers where psychosomatic research was under way, including Drs.
 George Daniels, George Draper and Helen Dunbar, Columbia-Presbyterian; Drs.
 Stanley Cobb, Hallowell Davis, Alexander Forbes, Walter B. Cannon and Eric Lindeman from Harvard; Dr. Harold G. Wolff and colleagues at Cornell-New York Hospital; and Dr. Edward Weiss and colleagues from Temple University in Philadelphia who, with Dr. O. Spurgeon English, delineated the "field" in 1943 in their textbook, Psychosomatic Medicine.

 Council: The first meeting of the Council was held on May 11, 1943, at the Hotel Statler in Detroit under the honorary presidency of Dr. Adolf Meyer.
 At the meeting, Dr. Tracy Putnam was elected the first president of the Society, Dr. Winfred Overholser, president-elect and Dr. Edwin G. Zabriski, secretary-treasurer.
-Today, the Council is comprised of 17 members.
-The elected members are chosen to provide appropriate representation to the following fields: internal medicine; psychiatry; pediatrics; neuroanatomy; physiological sciences, neurophysiology and psychophysiology; psychology; clinical psychology, sociology; anthropology; and public health.
+Today, the Council includes a President, President-Elect, Past President, Secretary-Treasurer and five at-large members who are elected to provide diverse perspectives, including, but not limited to, diversity in discipline, gender, geography, and ethnicity.

 The first scientific meeting was held jointly with the annual meeting of the American Psychiatric Association in 1943, and in conjunction with the AMA meeting in New York in 1944.
 That year, the Society was incorporated under the laws of New York State and control of the Journal was shifted from the National Research Council to the Society.
 Beginning in 1946, the annual meetings were held independently of other organizations.
 In 1948, the Society's name was changed from "American Society for Research in Psychosomatic Problems" to "The American Psychosomatic Society."